 The cake filling is stiff enough to hold small candles if you’re using it as a birthday cake.

 To make it, all you need are 6 simple ingredients, some plastic wrap and a 4-quart mixing bowl, which is about 11 inches across the top like this one.

-Line it with a double layer of plastic wrap, which will come in handy later for unmolding.
-Then it’s simply a matter of layering oreos dipped in milk with cool whip and strawberries.
+Then line the bowl with a double layer of plastic wrap, which will come in handy later for unmolding.
+Then start dipping the black oreo pieces into milk and lining the bowl with them, logo facing the bowl.

-Some people have commented they prefer not to use strawberries, and you can skip them altogether or use raspberries.
+Some people have commented they prefer not to use strawberries, which you can definitely skip or replace with raspberries.